DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 ### Requirements

-- Unified service tagging requires setup of the [Datadog Agent][2].
+- Unified service tagging requires setup of a [Datadog Agent][2] that is 6.19.x/7.19.x or higher.

 - Unified service tagging requires a tracer version that supports new configurations of the [reserved tags][1].
 More information can be found per language in the [setup instructions][3].